NOTE: ALL MOSAIC SERVICES ARE NOW AVAILABLE BY VIDEO CONFERENCING

-Executive Skill (Academic Strategy) Support can help an individual stay on track with school, work or life obligations while providing specific tools and strategies recommended by leading learning specialists.
-Available for late elementary and high school students, young adults as well as adults.
+Starting in grade 7, Executive Skill (Academic Strategy) Support can help a student stay on track with school while providing specific tools and strategies recommended by leading learning specialists.

 Frequently Asked Questions About Executive Skill (Academic Strategy) Support for Late Elementary and High School Students:

 What are Executive Skills?

 Executive Skills are a collection of brain functions that help regulate the completion of tasks, the ability to shift from one thing to another, the ability to maintain focus both on school tasks and social relationships.
 Here is a list of 11 recognized Executive Skills.

 How often do you meet with a student for Executive Skill (Academic Strategy) Support sessions?